News

 Methods of intravenous administration

-- The 50% solution MUST be further diluted before use - mix very thoroughly to avoid layering (ref 1)
+- The 50% solution MUST be further diluted before use - invert the bag at least 5 times when adding magnesium to ensure that the drug is evenly distributed (ref 2)

-- Can add required dose to a suitable volume of infusion fluid (see below re dilutions for central/peripheral line)
+- Add required dose to a suitable volume of infusion fluid (see below re dilutions for central/peripheral line)

 - If a 50ml volume is used, the residual volume in the infusion line must be flushed through at the same rate to avoid significant underdosing